-Michael: I am a Client facing CEO who's roots are in Sales and Marketing.
-My first job out of the University of Illinois was in sales.
+Michael: I am a client-facing CEO whose roots are in sales and marketing.
+My first job out of University of Illinois was in sales.
 I have built several national sales teams over my career.
 Sales and the thrill of the close is what gets me going.

 Sales Assembly: What's your biggest accomplishment in sales or sales leadership?

 Michael: I love to mentor sales professionals and teach them to sell without selling.
 No client wants to be sold to but every client wants to be understood.
 Learning how to "consultative sell," how to prepare for a client call or meeting, and how to effectively probe are all key skills I always teach.

 Sales Assembly: What's the best piece of sales advice you ever got?

 Michael: The most successful sales professionals are process driven and plan.
 The business world is loaded with sales professionals who never come close to maximizing their potential because they "wing it," aren't process driven and don't effectively plan each week.

 Sales Assembly: What's the biggest challenge facing a sales rep today, and how would you recommend they overcome it?

 Michael: Don't hide behind technology.
 Successful sales people understand how to build client relationships, the importance of picking up the phone and getting in front of clients.
 Don't let email become your go-to communication platform.

 Sales Assembly: Do you currently have a sales mentor, or have you ever?
 If so, what did they teach you?

 Michael: Yes - my first manager out of school.
 I was hired because he knew I could sell.
 He instilled in me that if I was disciplined and process driven, then I would have everything I need to be successful.